Adding a Column in Production

 For our send phase of this approach, we are going to update all the existing records.
 Let’s create a rake task that updates the users in batches.

 Problem with Attempt 2

-Attempt 2 does not ensure
+Attempt 2 does not ensure the presence of

 > user = User.first > user.locked = nil > user.valid? => true > user.save => true > user => #<User:0x00007fec71e4d508 id: 1, first_name: 'Joe', last_name: 'Davidson', locked: nil>

-Add a null constraint
+Adding a null constraint

 def up change_column_null(:users, :locked, false) end def down change_column_null(:users, :locked, nil) end